TomarGunjan/CS553-DistributedAlgorithms/README.md

 This repository showcases the implementation of a variety distributed algorithms, such as Snapshot, Wave, and Deadlock Detection Algorithms.
 It executes a menu driven program for 6 distributed algorithms on graphs created by [NetGameSim](https://github.com/0x1DOCD00D/NetGameSim?tab=readme-ov-file) and some special topologies.

 ## About Framework
 The project has been modularized for code reusability and better readability.
-The project structure is as following
+The project directory tree looks like this:

 **Project Structure**
 ```bash